Search Railroad Sites For:

-Index to Callington Branch Pages
+to The Callington Branch |

-The town of Callington is situated in east of the county of Cornwall, in an area that once supported many mines and quarries.
+The town of Callington is situated in the east of the county of Cornwall, in an area that once supported many mines and quarries.
 In 1872 the 3' 6" narrow-gauge East Cornwall Mineral Railway (ECMR) was opened to connect Callington and the mines to the quay on the River Tamar at Calstock.
-The line had been promoted originally as the "Tamar, Kit Hill and Callington Railway", and then became the "Callington and Calstock Railway", but is best known as the ECMR and that name is used in these pages.
-This line actually started at Kelly Bray, about 1¼ miles north of Callington itself, but the name 'Callington' is used in these pages as a general description for the western terminus.
+The line had been promoted originally as the "Tamar, Kit Hill and Callington Railway", and then became the "Callington and Calstock Railway", but it is best known as the ECMR and that name is used in these pages.
+The ECMR actually started at Kelly Bray, about 1¼ miles north of Callington itself, but the name 'Callington' is used in these pages as a general description for the western terminus.
 At its eastern end the line connected with a long rope-worked incline down to various sidings on the quays at Calstock.

 In 1891 the ECMR was purchased by the nearby Plymouth, Devonport & South Western Junction Railway (PD&SWJR).
 The PD&SWJR line from Devonport (near Plymouth) to Lydford was leased to the London & South Western Railway (L&SWR), who worked it as part of their main line from Exeter to Plymouth.
 The PD&SWJR subsequently extended the ECMR eastwards to a new junction at their existing station at Bere Alston, crossing the River Tamar on a high viaduct at Calstock.
 At the same time the line was re-gauged to the 4' 8½" standard gauge, upgraded to carry passenger trains, and thereafter was worked as a Light Railway.
 New stations were built along the line to replace the old mineral depots of the ECMR and the signalling was upgraded to Light Railway standards.
 The new line opened in 1908 and appears to have become known generally as simply the Calstock Light Railway.